Mariam Obas, M.S. CCC-SLP

-Speech-Language Pathologist, Mariam Obas-Ducoste received her Master’s degree of Sciences in Speech-Language Pathology from Nova Southeastern University.
+Speech-Language Pathologist, Mariam Obas received her Master’s degree of Sciences in Speech-Language Pathology from Nova Southeastern University.
 She holds a Florida License and is a certified therapist with the American Speech-Language Hearing Association (ASHA).
 Originally from Montreal, Canada, Mariam speaks English, French and Creole and provides services in these three languages.
 She loves reading and spending time on the beach.
-Mariam has 3 children of her own.
+Mariam has three children of her own.
 Her special interest is bilingualism and second language acquisition.
-Mariam is the Director of Theraspeech, Inc.
+Mariam is the owner and director of Theraspeech, Inc.

 Michelle Hogan, M.S.
 CCC-SLP

 Michelle is a Speech-Language Pathologist.
 She graduated from Nova Southeastern University.
 Michelle has a Florida License and is a member for the American Speech-Language Hearing Association (ASHA).
 She is originally from Virginia.
 Michelle has a background in education and she continues to teach drama at a local private school.
 She enjoys working with all children with communication disorders.
 Michelle has a special interest for dysfluency (stuttering), phonological disorders and autism spectrum disorder.
 She enjoys creating new material and sharing ideas with the rest of the team.
 Michelle spends her free time with her husband and daughter.

 Shelsea Cantave, M.S.
 CCC-SLP